ciscoheat/buddy/README.md

 ## Customizing reporting

 If the default console reporter isn't to your liking, you can make your own reporter by implementing the [buddy.reporting.Reporter](https://github.com/ciscoheat/buddy/blob/master/src/buddy/reporting/Reporter.hx) interface.
-Then there are two ways to use it:
+Then there are three ways to use it:

 ### Metadata